SAP/flake8-tergeo/docs/checks.md

 instead, since it integrates nicer with IDE's and type checkers

 ## FTP066
-Check if a `enum.Enum` subclass is used which also extends `int`, so e.g.
+Check if an `enum.Enum` subclass is used which also extends `int`, so e.g.
 `class MyEnum(Enum, int)`.
 For that the alias `enum.IntEnum` can be used

 ## FTP067
-Check if a `enum.Enum` subclass is used which also extends `str`, so e.g.
+Check if an `enum.Enum` subclass is used which also extends `str`, so e.g.
 `class MyEnum(Enum, str)`.
 For that the alias `enum.StrEnum` can be used.
 The check is only active for python3.11+